28 September 2021

 If you’re starting a business in Louisiana, you have a bright future ahead.
 But you need to begin on the right foot by building your business according to the state’s guidelines.
-This typically includes registering your business with the state and obtaining a Louisiana business license and required permits.
-If you sell goods, you also may need to get a vendor license in Louisiana.
+This typically includes registering with the state and obtaining a Louisana business license and required permits.
+If you sell goods, you also may need to get a vendor license.

 Ready to get started?
 Let’s go!

 Here’s the quick answer — it depends on what you do and where you work.
-There’s no one official Louisiana business license that covers every business type in the state.
-Instead, you may need a license if you work in certain professions, like accounting, cosmetology, or dentistry.
+There’s no one official license that covers every business type in the state.
+Instead, you may need one if you work in certain professions, like accounting, cosmetology, or dentistry.
 You can check out a list of professions here and get information about the licensing process for each trade.
 Other professions, like marketing and writing, may be exempt.

-If you’re unsure if you need a license before officially opening your business, it’s best to contact the Louisiana Secretary of State.
+If you’re unsure about licensing before officially opening your business, it’s best to contact the Louisiana Secretary of State.
 The state built a resource, geauxBIZ, that creates a customized checklist for starting a business in Louisiana.
 Once you create an account and enter basic information about your venture, you’ll learn how to:

-It’s important to know whether or not you need a Louisiana business license to operate.
-If you start working without one (and it’s a requirement), you may end up owing a fee, or worse, getting your business shut down by the state.
+It’s important to know whether or not you need a business license to operate.
+If you start working without one (and it’s a requirement), you may end up owing a fee, or worse, getting shut down by the state.
 Don’t put yourself at risk.
-Instead, find out what business licenses and permits you need ahead of time.
+Instead, find out what licenses and permits you need ahead of time.
 Then complete the paperwork.

 The good news is there are a lot of benefits to getting a business or vendor license in Louisiana.
 For example, an official license can: